Self-Supervised Learning of Perceptually Optimized Block Motion Estimates for Video Compression: Experimental Results

 Replacing the MVs estimated by the SVT-AV1 encoder with the CBT-Net model's MV predictions resulted in notable RD performance gains for all three metrics and at both resolutions tested, as shown in Table \ref{table:RD_performance}, while the RD plots of two test sequences are presented in Fig. \ref{fig:RD_plots}.
-The average BD-rates across all test sequences with respect to PSNR, MS-SSIM and VMAF were -1.80\%, -1.70\% and -1.52\%, respectively.
+The average BD-rates across all test sequences with respect to MS-SSIM VMAF and PSNR were -1.73\%, -1.31\% and -1.34\%, respectively, showing consistent gains across the different metrics.
 The RD performance gain achieved against the VMAF metric shows that the model's applicability to more general perceptual metrics, even though it was trained using MS-SSIM.
 This suggests that the CBT-Net learned to make MV predictions that contributed favorably towards optimizing the visual quality of the predicted B-frames.
-Fig. \ref{fig:comparison} compares the visual quality of the frames of two test sequences encoded with the baseline integer motion search against our MV estimation framework.
-Fewer compression artifacts are visible in the encoded frames obtained using our proposed framework, as shown in Fig. \ref{fig:comparison}.
+However, on some of the test sequences such as \textit{Flags}, \textit{Fountains}, \textit{Kristen and Sara}, \textit{Runners} etc. no RD gains were attained.
+As discussed in Section \ref{subsec:source}, the dataset contains both sequences with camera motion and sequences with little to no camera motion.
+Our method is advantageous, and performs especially well on sequences that contain camera motion, while little or no performance advantage is attained on sequences with primarily static backgrounds, that have few moving regions.